-Revenue categories of appropriations to state agencies are listed below.
-The (c) budgetary comparison statements for state agencies shall be presented in the audit report by the revenue categories shown below and by the expenditure categories that appear in the agency's final approved budget.

-- (i) state general fund;

-- (ii) other state funds;

-- (iii) internal service funds/inter-agency transfers; or

-- (iv) federal funds.

-For more detail about the SHARE chart of accounts see the DFA website. (d) (6)

-Reversions to state general fund:

-All reversions to the state general fund shall be identified in the financial (a) statements by the fiscal year of appropriation (i.e., reversion to state general fund - FY 16).
-The gross amount of the appropriation and the gross amount of the reversion shall be shown separately.

-(b) Subsection A of Section 6-5-10 NMSA 1978 states "all unreserved undesignated fund balances in reverting funds and accounts as reflected in the central accounting system as of June 30 shall revert by September 30 to the general fund.
+- (c) Revenue categories of appropriations to state agencies are listed below.
+The budgetary comparison statements for state agencies shall be presented in the audit report by the revenue categories shown below and by the expenditure categories that appear in the agency's final approved budget. - (i) state general fund; - (ii) other state funds; - (iii) internal service funds/inter-agency transfers; or - (iv) federal funds. - (d) For more detail about the SHARE chart of accounts see the DFA website. - (6) Reversions to state general fund: - (a) All reversions to the state general fund shall be identified in the financial statements or the notes to the financial statements by the fiscal year of appropriation (i.e., reversion to state general fund FY 16).
+The gross amount of the appropriation and the gross amount of the reversion shall be shown separately. - (b) Subsection A of Section 6-5-10 NMSA 1978 states "all unreserved undesignated fund balances in reverting funds and accounts as reflected in the central accounting system as of June 30 shall revert by September 30 to the general fund.
 The division may adjust the reversion within 45 days of release of the audit report for that fiscal year."
-Failure to transfer reverting funds timely in compliance with the statute requires an audit finding.

-Non-reciprocal (not payments for materials or services rendered) interfund (internal) (7)

-- activity includes: - transfers: and (a)

-reimbursements (GASBS 34.410): (b)

-(i) intra-agency transfers between funds within the agency shall offset (i.e. balance).
+Failure to transfer reverting funds timely in compliance with the statute requires an audit finding. - (7) Non-reciprocal (not payments for materials or services rendered) interfund (internal) activity includes: - (a) transfers; and - (b) reimbursements (GASBS 34.410): - (i) intra-agency transfers between funds within the agency shall offset (i.e. balance).
 Reasons for intra-agency transfers shall be fully explained in the notes to the financial statements.
-In the separate audit reports of state agencies, transfers between their internal funds are shown as other financing sources or uses in the fund financial statements and as transfers (that get eliminated) in the government-wide financial statements:
+In the separate audit reports of state agencies, transfers between their internal funds are shown as other financing sources or uses in the fund financial statements and as transfers (that get eliminated) in the government-wide financial statements;